 Zachary Davis is an experienced construction and design attorney who advises clients in a broad spectrum of legal matters, with specific emphasis on resolving complex commercial disputes.
 Zachary employs a proactive approach in assisting clients in developing pre-litigation and litigation avoidance strategies.
 He has advocated on behalf of clients before a variety of adversarial tribunals including federal and state courts, arbitration panels and administrative bodies.
 Zachary’s clients have included corporations, business owners and entrepreneurs in the construction, real estate, technology, hospitality, telecommunications, financial services and insurance industries.

 In a recent Oregon Court of Appeals decision, the court likely eased the burden for contractors seeking a defense under insurance policies in which they have been named as an additional insured.
-In my latest article for the Daily of Journal of Commerce, I examine the decision, which expands upon a 2016 Oregon Supreme Court … Continue Reading
+In my latest article for the Daily Journal of Commerce, I examine the decision, which expands upon a 2016 Oregon Supreme Court ruling … Continue Reading

 In a rare opportunity to interpret Oregon’s statutory requirements for licensure of architects, the Oregon Supreme Court recently held that the development of master plans constitutes the “practice of architecture”—even if constructible drawings and specifications are not contemplated or produced.
 The case, Twist Architecture & Design, Inc. v.
 Oregon Board of Architect Examiners, 361 Or … Continue Reading